Kaloskopi: Sights

-6km far from the village on the way to Pavliani, one can find the location of Agia Triada with the homonymous chapel and many old plane trees.
+6 km far from the village on the way to Pavliani, one can find the location of Agia Triada with the homonymous chapel and many old plane trees.
 The location is suitable for day trips as well as for mountain camping.
 A few meters after the church there is a monument dedicated to the victims of the national resistance (1944) against the German occupation where a memorial service is held every year on the Holy Trinity eve with the participation of many organizations and associations.